Justin Turner Preview, Player Props: Red Sox vs. Astros

 Justin Turner At The Plate

-- Turner has driven home a run in 54 games this year (45.8%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on five occasions..
+- In 45.4% of his games this year, Turner has had at least one RBI.
+He's picked up more than one in 18.5% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.